aave/aave-utilities/README.md

 ### Subgraph

-A subgraph indexes events emitted from a smart contract and exposes a graphql endpoing to query data from.
+A subgraph indexes events emitted from a smart contract and exposes a graphql endpoint to query data from.
 Each network where the protocol is deployed is a corresponding subgraph.
 Subgraph can be queried directly using the playground (links below) and integrated into applications directly via TheGraph API.
 Check out these guides from